theobald-software/theobald-software.github.io/_includes/_content/en/tables/define-a-table-extraction.md

 4. Select the desired table (3) and click **[OK]** (4). <br>

 {: .box-tip }
-**Tip:** Wildcards uch as * are supported.
+**Tip:** Wildcard such as * are supported.
 Make sure to place them after the name of the searched item.

 The application now returns to the main window "Define data source for SAP Tables". <br>